aspjs/aspjs/README.md

 <a name="debugging" />
 ### Console

 The entire contents of the console is redirected to browser's console.
-A simple page with `console.log('env', app.get('env'));` results in:
+A simple page with `console.log("env", app.get("env"));` results in:

 ![aspjs debugging](https://patriksimek.cz/public/aspjs-debugging.png)